a-luna/packer-examples/README.md

 # Packer Example: Ubuntu 16.04 with Custom NGINX, Built from Source
-This repo contains two packer template files which install the latest mainline NGINX from source on the most recent, official Ubuntu 16.04 AMI from Canonical.
-Provisioning is accomplished with bash scripts, and the NGINX configuration options can be modified to produce a custom install with any combination of builtin or third-party modules enabled.
+This repo contains two packer template files which install the latest mainline release of NGINX from source on the most recent, official Ubuntu 16.04 AMI from Canonical.
+Provisioning is performed with shell scripts, and the NGINX configuration options can be modified to produce a custom install with any combination of builtin or third-party modules enabled.

 [Click here for a complete guide to using these packer templetes.](https://alunablog.com/2018/03/30/packer-template-aws-ec2-ubuntu-nginx/)